Samsung/SamsungAutomationStudio/hand/hand-find/README.md

 ### savedLeftHand / savedRightHand

-It is an arrangement in which the coordinates of the left/right hand are stored to compare the similarity with the input hand pose.
+It is an array in which the coordinates of the left/right hand are stored to compare the similarity with the input hand pose.

 ### savedNameList

-This is an arrangement in which the name of the hand coordinates is stored to compare the similarity with the input hand pose.
+This is an array in which the name of the hand coordinates is stored to compare the similarity with the input hand pose.
 The order of indexes matches the coordinate order of `savedLeft(Right)Hand`.

-### handName
+### inputLeftHand / inputRightHand

-This is the name of the pose the user wishes to save the hand pose.
+A pose array to calculate whether a pose has been maintained for a specific time.
+It records 30 times of the recently entered hands pose.

 ## Output